matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 ## Spring Core.

 * Spring Core is the heart of entire Spring.
 It contains some base framework classes, principles and mechanisms.
-* The entire Spring Framework and other projects od Spring are developed on top of the Spring Core.
+* The entire Spring Framework and other projects of Spring are developed on top of the Spring Core.
 * Spring Core contains following important components:
   * IoC (Inversion of Control).
   * DI (Dependency Injection).